rowdenw/rowdenw.github.io/_posts/2021-01-26-Estimate-Galactic-ETI.md

 > Act so that the effects of your action are compatible with the permanence of genuine human life

-I am reminded of the the [Doomsday Clock](https://www.wired.co.uk/article/what-is-the-doomsday-clock), and the threats to long-term genuine human life:
+I am reminded of the [Doomsday Clock](https://www.wired.co.uk/article/what-is-the-doomsday-clock), and the threats to long-term genuine human life:

 * [nuclear war](https://80000hours.org/problem-profiles/nuclear-security/),
 * [climate change](https://80000hours.org/problem-profiles/climate-change/),